viet34tqc/notebook/technical-terms.md

 <https://zellwk.com/blog/fetch-credentials/>

 - Origin is defined with scheme (http or https), domain, and port.
 Changing any of these values is considered a change in origin.
-- The site of an origin simply corresponds to the registrable domain (if any) of the origin’s host.
+- The site of an origin simply corresponds to the registrable domain (if any) of the origin's host.
 Different subdomains are also considered to be the same site.
-  - The site of `https://viet.github.io` is `viet.github.io`, because `github.io` is the host’s most specific public suffix
+  - The site of `https://viet.github.io` is `viet.github.io`, because `github.io` is the host's most specific public suffix
   - The site of `https://foo.example.org` and `https://bar.example.org` is `example.org`

 ## Cookies